Climate and Average Weather Year Round in Oklahoma City Oklahoma, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Oklahoma City varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Oklahoma City is May, with an average of 11.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on June 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Oklahoma City experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Oklahoma City.
-The most rain falls during the 31 days centered around May 27, with an average total accumulation of 4.8 inches.
+The month with the most rain in Oklahoma City is May, with an average rainfall of 4.6 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.